Top 10 Dog Medical Conditions in 2015

 Insurance Claims Reveal Common Reasons for Vet Visits

-Nationwide pet insurance policyholders spent nearly $57 million in 2015 treating the 10 most common medical conditions affecting their dogs.
+Nationwide pet insurance policyholders spent more than $77 million in 2015 treating the 10 most common medical conditions affecting their dogs.

 Top Conditions Afflicting Dogs

 - Skin allergies

 - Hot spots

 - Intestinal upset/diarrhea

 - Bladder or urinary tract infection

 “Although a few of the top 10 dog conditions can be associated with an animal’s natural aging process, many of the conditions listed above can occur in any pet,” said Dr. Carol McConnell, DVM, MBA, and chief veterinary medical officer for Nationwide pet insurance.